kyzooghost/zk-circuit-tutorial/notes.md

 Powers of Tau
 - Multi-party ceremony where participants contribute entropy to generate secure zk-SNARK parameters
 - Assume that at least one participant discards their secret correctly
+- .ptau is circuit-independent
+- pot12.ptau -> 2^12 - 1 constraints, or ~4000 constraints

 Private input signal - string is converted to BigInt